Proposal Preparation

 Similarly, this varies from project to project.
 For estimating purposes, use $100 per hour until a firm quote from the programmer is available.

-Hourly paid student workers: When you are unsure how much work you will need from a student worker week to week, you should hire the student as hourly paid.
-The minimums for hourly paid students are $15.50 for undergraduates and $25 for graduate students.
+Hourly paid student workers: When you are unsure how much work you will need from a student worker week to week, you should hire the student as an hourly paid worker.
+The minimums for hourly paid students are $15.49 for undergraduates and $28 for graduate students.

 Rates are determined by the budget, task complexity, and experience level.
-Simple tasks like filing and photocopying are at the lower end of the range; complex tasks such as computer programming or data collection are at the higher end.
+Simple tasks, such as filing and photocopying, are at the lower end of the range; complex tasks, such as computer programming or data collection, are at the higher end.
 More experienced individuals receive higher rates.
 In special cases, rates may be above the specified range, but may require justification.

 Role